 - On the Run control, open the drop-down menu.

 - Click Force Synthetic Full Backup.

-a synthetic backup will not be available, so the full backup is required.
+If you change compression and/or encryption settings, a synthetic backup will not be available, so a full backup is required.